 Applies To: SQL Server 2016

 This topic describes the table properties that are displayed in the Table Properties dialog box in SQL Server Management Studio.
 For more information about how to display these properties, see View the Table Definition.

 Indicates this table is a system table, used by SQL Server to contain internal information.
 Users should not directly change or reference system tables.
-This line only appears if the table is a system object and the value is True.
-When False, the line does not appear in the grid.

 This option allows the SQL Server Database Engine to select the lock escalation granularity that is appropriate for the table schema.

 If the table is partitioned, lock escalation will be allowed to the heap or B-tree (HoBT) granularity.
 After the lock is escalated to the HoBT level, the lock will not be escalated later to TABLE granularity.

 If the table is not partitioned, the lock escalation will be done to the TABLE granularity.

 Lock escalation will be done at table-level granularity regardless of whether the table is partitioned or not partitioned.
 TABLE is the default value.

 Prevents lock escalation in most cases.
 Table-level locks are not completely disallowed.
 For example, when you are scanning a table that has no clustered index under the serializable isolation level, the Database Engine must take a table lock to protect data integrity.

 Indicates when the table is replicated to another database using SQL Server replication.
 Possible values are True or False.